willstepp/writings/sanctum-kthadras/sk.notes.md

 * He wept at it’s reality.

+* Make it very clear his desire to protect her, even after death.
+To right the wrong of her death.
+And to restore justice.

+* He wanted very much to protect her, understanding how paradoxical that feeling was and yet feeling that way just the same.

+* I woke in the night feeling like I was suffocating.
+Like I was confined in an uncomfortable space and wanted to move but couldn’t.
+I remembered a movie about Vietnam where prisoners of war were kept in a small wooden box with small air holes for days at a time.
+The thought of a torture like that wouldn’t leave my mind.
+I wanted to die.
+Better to die than that.

+* He didn’t want to save her.
+That made no sense anyway.
+But it was something like that, in a way, he supposed.
+What he really wanted was to protect her memory and also to bring whoever it was to, justice?
+But that was bullshit and he couldn’t keep up that line of self-delusion for very long.
+No, the simple and only truth of it was, he wanted to _know_.

+* I wait because it waits.

+* He wakes in the middle of the night and feels an unbearable loneliness and a fear that is unplaceable but very real.
+He longs for Abigail and feels she would understand.

+* His thoughts turn to feeling isolated from society and its values.
+His work is meaningless and he knows it.
+He has daydreams of walking away from it all, maybe walking cross country.
+When he discovers Abigail's journal he feels a sense of purpose again.

+* He goes for a drive in the night after these thoughts?

+* He rounds a hill and sees the skyline of the city spread before him, half a million lights coalesced into a glow that radiates into the black and starless skies above.
+He wonders how many of the people are asleep right now, visiting strange worlds filled with strange inhabitants that flames brightly for a few hours and then goes out forever.

+* Millions of souls asleep and dreaming of strange, wonderful, and perhaps horrifying worlds that live only a few hours and then blink out of existence forever.
+In these dreams they process the mundane problems of waking life, reunite with loved ones dead or estranged, and fulfill the secret wishes of their hearts.

+* Millions of souls asleep and dreaming of surreal, wonderful, and even terrifying worlds that live only a few hours of time and then blink out of existence forever.
+In these dreams we process the mundane problems of waking life and fulfill the deepest and most secret wishes of our hearts.
+Weird shit if you thought about it long enough.
+Fucking weird.

 ### Rabbit

 * The pendant is in the con mans mouth

+* His name is Rabbit.
+He’s a black albino.

 ### Work (Sanctuary Park)